Skip to content

 What is E. coli?

-E. coli is short for Escherichia coli — bacteria (germs) that cause severe cramps and diarrhea.
-E. coli is a leading cause of bloody diarrhea.
+E. coli is short for Escherichia coli — bacteria (germs) that are found on food and in the environment.
+E. coli cause severe cramps and diarrhea.
+These bacteria are a leading cause of bloody diarrhea.
 The symptoms are worse in children and older people, and especially in people who have another illness.

 SYMPTOMS

-Symptoms appear within 1 to 10 days after exposure to E. coli bacteria..
-The first sign is severe abdominal cramps that start suddenly.
+Symptoms can start 1 to 10 days after you’re exposed to the germ.
+The first symptoms are severe abdominal cramps that start suddenly.
 After a few hours, watery diarrhea starts.
 The diarrhea causes your body to lose fluids and electrolytes (dehydration).
 This makes you feel sick and tired.
-The watery diarrhea lasts for about a day.
-Then the diarrhea changes to bright red bloody stools.
+The watery diarrhea lasts for about a day and then may change to bright red bloody stools.
 The infection makes sores in your intestines, so the stools become bloody.
 Bloody diarrhea lasts for 2 to 5 days.
 You might have 10 or more bowel movements a day.
 Some people say their stools are “all blood and no stool.”
 You may have a mild fever or no fever.
 You may also have nausea or vomiting.
 If you have any of these symptoms — watery, bloody diarrhea, cramps, fever, nausea or vomiting – contact your healthcare provider right away.

 CAUSES & RISK FACTORS